amunategui/amunategui.github.io/_posts/2014-12-27-supervised-summarizer.md

 ---
 layout: post
-title: Quantifying the Spread: Measuring Strength and Direction of Predictors using the Summary Function and Generalizing this Technique for Large Data Sets
+title: "Quantifying the Spread: Measuring Strength and Direction of Predictors using the Summary Function"
 category: Machine Learning
 tags: exploring
 year: 2014